lostsurface/randomBuster/README.md

 Potential applications of randomBuster:

-2. Predicting weak passwords or PIN codes used for authentication.
+1. Predicting weak passwords or PIN codes used for authentication.
+2. Generating valid tokens or pseudorandom ids.
-3. Generating synthetic credit card numbers for testing payment systems.
+3. Generating synthetic credit card numbers.